 Türkiye’s current account posted a $7.25 billion deficit in December, bringing the year-end current account gap to about $25.20 billion, according to official balance of payments data.

-The yearly deficit marked an increase of over 141% compared with the prior year’s deficit of $10.45 billion, mainly due to a wider foreign trade gap as a limited easing cycle lifted economic activity and household consumption stayed firm alongside the Turkish lira’s continued real appreciation.
+The annual deficit widened by more than 141% from the previous year’s $10.45 billion, driven mainly by a larger foreign trade gap that lifted imports, as a limited easing cycle supported economic activity and firm household consumption, alongside the Turkish lira’s continued real appreciation.

 The balance of payments–defined foreign trade deficit came in at $7.44 billion in December, while the full-year trade gap reached $69.70 billion.